samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ---
 layout: post
 title: "React Context API: Managing State with Ease"
-description: "Managing state on React apps with the new Context API is very easy.
-Do you know how?
-No?
-Learn through this practical tutorial."
+description: "Managing state with the new React Context API is very easy.
+Learn what the differences with Redux are and how to use it in this practical tutorial."
 date: 2018-08-15 08:30
 category: Technical Guide, Frontend, React
 author: